WebAssembly/component-model/design/mvp/CanonicalABI.md

 For a variety of [practical][Implementation Limits] reasons, we need to limit the total number of flattened parameters and results, falling back to storing everything in linear memory.
-The number of flattened results is currently limited to 1 due to various parts of the toolchain (notably LLVM) not yet fully supporting [multi-value].
+The number of flattened results is currently limited to 1 due to various parts of the toolchain (notably the C ABI) not yet being able to express [multi-value] returns.
 Hopefully this limitation is temporary and can be lifted before the Component Model is fully standardized.

 When there are too many flat values, in general, a single `i32` pointer can be passed instead (pointing to a tuple in linear memory).
 When lowering *into*